by Linda Walleshauser, on Jul 25, 2022 8:15:00 AM

 Any paid sick leave is compensated at the regular rate of pay for the employee.
 Employers may not take a tip allowance as a credit against minimum wage for leave time.
 Employers also are not required to payout employees for any unused sick time.

 Employers with policies that meet or exceed the requirements of New York sick leave law are not required to provide employees with additional leave.
-It's important to note that employers must also reinstate employees to their former position, pay, and terms of employment following the conclusion of leave.
+It's important to note that employers must also reinstate employees to his or her former position, pay, and terms of employment following the conclusion of leave.

 New York Sick Leave Eligibility